nietras/nietras.github.io/_posts/2020-05-29-Microsoft-build-2020.md

 public data struct Point2D<T>(T X, T Y);
 ```
+Maybe!
+Don't have it yet, but `Main` code comes between any
+`using`s an type/method declarations.
+Everything is early and syntax and naming can still change.

 ***
 **[Announcing .NET 5 Preview 4 and our journey to one .NET](https://devblogs.microsoft.com/dotnet/announcing-net-5-preview-4-and-our-journey-to-one-net/)**\